-To set the lamp mode, go to the ADVANCED > Lamp Settings > Lamp Mode menu and press \triangleleft / \blacktriangleright to select.
+Setting the projector in Eco mode also extends the lamp operation life.
+To set Eco mode, go to the ADVANCED > Lamp Settings > Lamp Mode menu and press ◄/▶ to select Eco.
 Or you can press Eco Mode on the remote control to select.